boazbk/tcs/lec_04_code_and_data.md

 ## Lecture summary

 * We can think of programs both as describing a _process_, as well as simply a list of symbols that can be considered as _data_ that can be fed as input to other programs.

 * We can write a NAND program that evaluates arbitrary NAND programs.
 Moreover, the efficiency loss in doing so is not too large.

-* We can even write a NAND programs that evaluates programs in other programming languages such as Python, C, Lisp, Java, Go, etc..
+* We can even write a NAND program that evaluates programs in other programming languages such as Python, C, Lisp, Java, Go, etc.

 ## Exercises